donaldtrumpdollar/donaldtrumpdollar/README.md

-# Monero
+# Donald Trump Dollar

+This is a port of the Monero Project.
+Main changes are:

+* Premine for sale and 1 million set aside for Trump.
+* Changed ports to 16450, 16451, and 16452 so they don't conflict.
+* New genesis block.
+* Changed fork times.
+This is IMMEDIATELY at the latest Monero fork version.
+* Changed the names and symbol.
+* Changed storage location to ~/.donaldtrumpdollar
+* Changed executable names to `trumpdollar`*:
+  * EX: `trumpdollard` rather than `monerod`

-Copyright (c) 2014-2020 The Monero Project.
+Portions Copyright (c) 2014-2020 The Monero Project.
 Portions Copyright (c) 2012-2013 The Cryptonote developers.

 ## Table of Contents